photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

    >Note: To remove the default Dapr containers run `dapr uninstall`

-- Run project `food-dapr-backend`
+- Run project `food-api-dapr`

     ```
-    cd food-dapr-backend
+    cd food-api-dapr
-    dapr run --app-id food-backend --app-port 5001 --dapr-http-port 5010 dotnet run --launch-profile https
+    dapr run --app-id food-backend --app-port 5000 --dapr-http-port 5010 dotnet run
     ```

+    >Note: By default the --app-port is launching the https-profile from launchSettings.json.
+With .NET 7+ you can choose the profile by using the `--launch-profile` parameter.

-- Test the API by invoking `http://localhost:5000/food` several times using the dapr sidecar.
-The sidecar is listening on port `5010` and the app is listening on port `5000`.
+- Test the API by invoking it several times using the dapr sidecar.
 The sidecar that listens to port `5010` forwards the request to the app.
 The sidecar is also responsible for service discovery and pub/sub.

     ```bash
     GET http://localhost/<dapr-http-port>/v1.0/invoke/<app-id>/method/<method-name>
     GET http://localhost:5010/v1.0/invoke/food-backend/method/food
     ```

+    >Note:

 - Run project `food-dapr-fronted`

     ```
-    cd food-dapr-fronted
+    cd food--mvc-dapr
     dapr run --app-id food-fronted --app-port 5002 --dapr-http-port 5011 dotnet run
     ```